nicc777/kubernetes-cicd-lab-local/task_01_deploy_k3s.md

 lab_artifacts/deploy_k3s_on_multipass.sh
 ```

+> **Note**
+> There are some settings in the file you can modify to suite your needs, for example the number of nodes.

 # Accessing the cluster

 A separate Kubernetes client configuration file is created in `$PWD/k3s.yaml`, and you can easily use this by setting the following environment variable: